-I have been working as a technical director and developing pipelines, required tools including plug-ins, scripts and stand alone applications for long time.
-Languages that I use are C++ with Maya API, C# on windows platforms as well as C++, Nokia’s Qt for cross platform applications, Python for scripts and PyQt for Python GUI applications.
+I have been working as a technical director and developing pipelines, required tools including plug-ins, scripts and stand-alone applications for long time.
+Languages that I use are C++ with Maya API, C# on windows platforms as well as C++, Nokia’s Qt for cross-platform applications, Python for scripts and PyQt for Python GUI applications.
 I had been an advanced MEL user until I switched into Python as well.

 As a natural result of being a technical director, I have been seeing many different pipelines, approaches, desires, unmeaningful passions towards logics that belong some ages of BC.
 Being bored due to these closed development perspective of the people and related several issues, I decided to share my pipeline approach with distinguished friends (like you) and industry professionals.

-I will be explaining everything step by step so you won’t miss anything and you will see how much a proper pipeline can benefit the project, the company and the people.
+I will be explaining everything step by step, so you won’t miss anything, and you will see how much a proper pipeline can benefit the project, the company and the people.

 Whenever a rigging/animation pipeline need to be created first and deadliest mistake that people do all the time with unbelievable insist is jumping on the tool set itself rather than paying some attention to big picture which would determine whether the pipeline will be flexible or scalable or even good enough to handle any production the company might have.

 Rather than paying attention to all aspect of the pipeline people fire all king of ideas up without planning or thinking their compatibility with each other.
 As a result after months and years the point the pipeline has reached could be very disappointing, expensive and even most regrettably disasters.
-Needles to say that inconsistencies are the biggest enemies of any production.
+Needless to say that inconsistencies are the biggest enemies of any production.

 We aren’t going to do these mistakes.
-Rather we are going to design the development structure and tool structure very carefully so we won’t bother with nasty surprises later on.
+Rather we are going to design the development structure and tool structure very carefully, so we won’t bother with nasty surprises later on.

 Our approach for development is going to be “Design, develop, test and deploy”.
 So let’s grab a pen and sheets of paper to start for the design stage and take look at some problems we must solve even before they would occur and the feature we would desperately need in our pipeline for our productions.